Seledriac/TensorFlow-2.x-YOLOv3-visual-calculator/README.md

 # Visual calculator detecting basic arithmetic drew with Paint

-This repository contains a "calculator_dataset" of numbers and "+", "-", "x", "(divide_sign)" operators drew with a thin "Paint" style pen
+This repository contains a "calculator_dataset" of numbers and "+", "-", "x", "÷" operators drew with a thin "Paint" style pen.

 Use it in a similar way than the "mnist" implementation :
 - execute the "make_data.py" script
 - use the "show_image.py" and "data_inspection.py" scripts to have an idea of the dataset structure